Looking Beyond IoCs: Automatically Extracting Attack Patterns from External CTI

-We use Mean Rank, Mean Reciprocal Rank (MRR), and Hits@\textit{n} for evaluation.
-These are calculated from the ranks of all true test triples which TuckER returns.
-Mean reciprocal rank (MRR) is the average of the inverse of the ranks of all the true test triples.
+\textbf{Evaluation Criteria. }To rank the performance of the prediction task, particularly in the context of knowledge graph prediction, we use evaluation criteria, including Mean Rank, Mean Reciprocal Rank (MRR), and Hits@\textit{n}.
+These are calculated from the ranks of all true (actual) test triples that TuckER returns.
+MRR is the average inverse of the ranks of all the true test triples.
 Hits@\textit{n} denotes the percentage of test-set ranking where a true triple is ranked within the top \textit{n} positions of the ranking.
-A higher score is considered better.
+Higher scores are considered better.

-We show the results for the inference (link prediction) task in Table \ref{tab:link-all}.
-For TestSet 1, we have similar performance using the different training datasets for all Hits@(n) values.
-However, for TestSet 2, KG1 performs much worse than KG2.
-We have a difference of 16.4\% @Hits 10 between KG1 and KG2.
-This suggests that the additional triples obtained from a larger knowledge graph enable the model to make better predictions.
-The performance for KG2 is similar on the two test datasets suggesting better generalization ability.
-Adding additional triple from VirusTotal in KG3 decreases performance slightly compared to KG2, suggesting that the inclusion of additional IoCs may not help with the inference (link prediction) task.
-This is most likely because IoCs are usually unique across different malware.